-I didn’t know a lot about Missouri before we arrived in St. Louis and drove to Colombia.
+I didn’t know a lot about Missouri before we arrived in St. Louis and drove to Columbia.
 But, while there we picked up a lot of Missouri facts and trivia too.
 Of course, we stayed in Lake of the Ozarks and Fulton Missouri and had a great time too.

 A Few Famous People From Missouri

 Missouri boasts a large number of celebrity and famous names who were born in, or associated with the state because they attended MIZZOU, or simply moved there with family and are rumoured to visit frequently (like Brad Pitt).
 This state has dramatic outdoor activities, such as golf course